fuzzylabs/evidently-monitoring-pattern/README.md

 Once docker compose is running, the demo will start sending data to the inference server for price prediction which will then be monitor by the Evidently metric server.

-The metric server will receive the price prediction along with the features used for the prediction.
+The metric server will receive the price prediction along with the features (model inputs) used for the prediction.
 The features are used to monitor data drift by Evidently using the data drift monitor.

 The metrics produced by Evidently will be logged to Promethus's database which will be available at port 9090.
 To access Prometheus web interface, go to your browser and open: http://localhost:9090/